great-bounty/PyTradingView/README.md

 </div>

 A Python client library for TradingView Widget API. ✨Using Python to interact with TradingView📈, just like using JavaScript🚀🎉.
 ⚠️ **Tips:** You need to download and install the GUI app in order to correctly display the technical indicators you write using this library on TradingView charts.
-You can download the appropriate version of the GUI app from the repository's Releases section.
+You can download the appropriate version of the GUI app from the repository's Releases section.Alternatively, you can also click directly to [download the GUI app.](https://github.com/great-bounty/PyTradingView/releases/tag/latest-app)

 [简体中文](README_zh.md) | English